codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Triggering

-`triggering:` Defines the events for automatic build triggering and the watched branches.
+`triggering:` defines the events for automatic build triggering and watched branches.
 If no events are defined, you can start builds only manually.

 A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
 Note that for **pull request builds**, it is required to specify whether the watched branch is the source or the target of pull request.